 Resizing an Image Step-by-Step Using GIMP

-In GIMP, image resize without losing quality is a readily-available capability which, if employed properly stage by stage, gets you some impeccable images with the updated size.
+In GIMP, the image resizes without losing quality is a readily-available capability that, if employed properly stage by stage, gets you some impeccable images with the updated size.

 Step #1 – add an image file